 Mental practice in the market can take two forms.
 The first is when you have a solid game plan or intended game plan, and you practice executing it flawlessly.
 You do a mental walkthrough of your workday and imagine yourself preparing diligently; you see yourself following the markets and sticking to your plan.
 This way, you are taking a solid plan and building upon it.
 You will mentally practice making good decisions, which is the way to boost your skill levels.
 You are reinforcing it, so that it will become easier to stick to, and in turn less likely that you will choke.

 Visualization and mental practice are important and powerful ways to suggest certain outcomes and to work to make them possible.
-You can learn more about how to use visualization properly in my resource page on visualization or in my Peak Performance Trading and Investing course.
+You can learn more about how to use visualization properly in my Peak Performance Trading and Investing course.

 Now that you’ve been introduced to the basics of the mental game, what will you to take your trading to the next level?